cuappdev/archives/README.md

    Currently returns a list of dummy stops

 Roadmap:
-1. Implement schedule aggregation and output to an intermediate .xlsx file (for verification of success)
-2. Implement the buildup of the graph
-2. Implement Dijkstra's algorithm that takes in two stops and computes a route if possible
+1. Study and implement the RAPTOR algorithm (see `raptor_alenex.pdf` for more details)
-3. Gather latitude-longitudes for stops and implement routing between lat-longs as a reduction to Dijkstra's
+2. Gather latitude-longitudes for stops and implement routing between lat-longs as a reduction to RAPTOR
-4. Add "area" specialization for routing
+3. Add "area" specialization for routing

 Considerations:
 1. We may have TCAT's GTFS data on-hand next month.
 If so, we would immediately switch over to using that as our backend data.